How our custodial service works

 Sometimes, people will impersonate companies (like Sharesies) to gain your trust.
 If you receive an email or message on social media from Sharesies that looks suspicious, don’t give out your personal information.
-Remember, we’ll never ask you for your password.
+Remember, you’ll never be asked for your password.

 Communication from Sharesies

-We might ask you to provide extra info from time to time—such as providing a source of funds and source of wealth.
-This is to meet our New Zealand anti-money laundering (AML) requirements.
+You might be asked to provide extra info from time to time—such as providing a source of funds and source of wealth.
+This is to meet anti-money laundering (AML) requirements.

-Find our only official Sharesies social media channels below.
+Find the only official Sharesies social media channels below.
 Be wary of imposter or fake accounts that ask for your personal information—if in doubt, message us first!

 Reporting security issues

-If you have questions or concerns about the security of your account, reach out to our Investor Care team at firstname.lastname@example.org.
+If you have questions or concerns about the security of your account, reach out to the Sharesies platform’s Investor Care team at firstname.lastname@example.org.

-If you think you’ve found a security vulnerability in one of our apps, let us know at email@example.com.
+If you think you’ve found a security vulnerability, please email email@example.com.